r3bl-org/r3bl-open-core/tuify/README.md

   1. `ls -la | rt -s multiple | xargs -0` - does not expect `stdout` to be piped out, and prints help.

+> Due to the way in which unix pipes are implemented, it is not possible to pipe the
+> `stdout` of this command to anything else.
+Unix pipes are non blocking.
+So there is no
+> way to stop the pipe "mid way".
+This is why `rt` displays an error when the `stdout` is
+> piped out.
+It is not possible to pipe the `stdout` of `rt` to another command.
+Instead,
+> the `rt` binary simply takes a command that it will run after the user has made their
+> selection.
+Using the selected item(s) and applying them to this command.

 ## Build, run, test tasks
 <a id="markdown-build%2C-run%2C-test-tasks" name="build%2C-run%2C-test-tasks"></a>